dingherself/130/handouts/_posts/2024-07-28-what-do-the-letter-grades-mean.md

 ## Fail

-- E/F: Failing grades are given to either work that is not relevant or moral failings (e.g., plagiarism).
+- E/F: Failing grades are given to work that is not relevant, fails to follow the prompt/instructions, or engages in academic misconduct (e.g., plagiarism).